J. K. Place, Capri review: ‘A handsome mansion’ with jaw-dropping views of the Amalfi Coast - Country Life

 Five star hotels are aplenty on the fabled Italian island of Capri, but some — such as J.K.
 Place — standout from the pack.
 We sent Rosie Paterson to find out how they do it.

 J.K.
-Place Capri is the sister ‘residence’ of hotels in Milan, Paris and Rome — a handsome mansion that holds court over the Marina Grande from its throne-like perch on a steep bank.
+Place Capri is the sister ‘residence’ of hotels in Milan (opening 2025), Paris and Rome — a handsome mansion that holds court over the Marina Grande from its throne-like perch on a steep bank.

 And it’s one of the few hotels on the island that can boast being in such close proximity to the water.